EndPointCorp/end-point-blog/2010/01/25/blog-vs-forum-blogger-vs-wordpress.html.md

 </td>
 </tr></tbody></table>

 The decision to create a Blogger blog or install a WordPress blog will depend on resources such as engineering or designer involvement.
 A self-hosted blog solution will likely provide a larger feature set and more flexibility, but it also requires more time to enhance, manage and maintain the software.
 A hosted blog solution such as Blogger will be easy to set up and maintain, but has disadvantages because it is a less flexible solution.
-I didn't discuss a WordPress-hosted solution because I'm not very familiar with this type of setup, however, I believe the WordPress-hosted solution limits the use of plugins and themes.
+I didn’t discuss a WordPress-hosted solution because I’m not very familiar with this type of setup, however, I believe the WordPress-hosted solution limits the use of plugins and themes.

 For our ecommerce clients, installing a self-hosted WordPress instance on top of their Spree or [Interchange](/technology/perl-interchange) ecommerce site has been relatively simple.
 For another one of our clients, we developed a [Radiant](http://radiantcms.org/) plugin to integrate Blogger article links into their site, which has worked well to fit their needs.